 The government is not messing about when it comes to ensuring Universal Credit claimants do their best to earn more and claim less.
 They ask us to commit to actions and charge penalties if we don’t see it through

-Not following up on something that appears on our To Do list on our online Journal [link] can also lead to a sanction.
+Not following up on something that appears on our To Do list on our online Journal can also lead to a sanction.
 So can not appearing for a meeting, whatever the reason.
+We should use our journal and take screenshots just in case any of the details go missing.

 Sanctions can be shocking and severe.
 They range from withholding payments until you attend an agreed meeting to three years without money.
 Once one has been issued, the next will be worse.